Schedules & Regulations

 Binding Study Advice (BSA)

 The University of Groningen has a 'Binding Study Advice' (BSA).
-During 2020-2021 the BSA entails that a student needs to earn 35 out of a possible 60 ECTS in the first year of enrolment.
+In the academic year 2023-2024 the BSA entails that a student needs to earn 45 out of a possible 60 ECTS of the propaedeutic phase

 If a student does not meet this requirement, s/he can no longer participate in the programme for a period of two years.

 Students who deregister from the programme before March 1 2024 will not receive a BSA.
 Please note: DUO has a '1 February regulation'.

 More information about ‘Binding Study Advice’ can be found in section 5 of the Teaching and Examination Regulations for the Bachelor’s degree programme.
 Some of the information you can find there is:

 - how the Faculty will inform the student about his/her study progress and which support it offers

 - when, how and by whom the Binding Study Advice will be given